trueGmek/c-unity.nvim/README.md

 ## Dependencies

-This plugin requires the accompanying `CUnity.cs` script to be running in your Unity project.
+This plugin requires the accompanying plugin (*TBD*) to be running in your Unity project.

 ## Installation